T-cakes/PANDSproject/README.md

     4. Petal Width
     5. Name

+The data set contains 3 classes detailed by name with 50 instances each with those classes being[[3]](#references):

+    1. Iris-Setosa
+    2. Iris-Versicolor
+    3. Iris-Virginica

+# Analysis of Fishers Iris Data Set Using Python
+The data analysis I have performed through python provides various statistical observations which are split up by the first four columns and then further split up by the classes.

+The analysis provides the count of each data set

+the mean of those specific values (e.g. Mean of Sepal Length of all Iris-Setosa etc.).

+The Standard Deviation of data.

+And the range of the data in 25% intervals.

 ---------------------------------------------------------

 # REFERENCES

-[1]The Iris Dataset — A Little Bit of History and Biology - https://towardsdatascience.com/the-iris-dataset-a-little-bit-of-history-and-biology-fb4812f5a7b5
+[1] The Iris Dataset — A Little Bit of History and Biology - https://towardsdatascience.com/the-iris-dataset-a-little-bit-of-history-and-biology-fb4812f5a7b5

-[2]Annals of Human Genetics - https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x
+[2] Annals of Human Genetics - https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x

 [3] UCI Machine Learning Respository - https://archive.ics.uci.edu/ml/datasets/iris